-Stem sentences should be used by all year groups.
+Stem sentences are used by all year groups.

-Teachers will refer to our Vocabulary Progression document, Stem Sentence Progression document, CTK Calculation Policy as well as the National Curriculum and the glossary of terms, when planning a unit of mathematics.
+Teachers will refer to the NCETM PD materials, White Rose Maths Schemes of Learning, the CTK Calculation Policy as well as the National Curriculum and the glossary of terms, when planning a unit of mathematics.